 Launch Your School

-If you’re ready to take your school online and sell your courses to the world, then it's time to launch your school.
+When you’re ready to take your school online and sell your courses to the world, subscribe to a paid plan and launch your school.
 When you first create a school, you’ll have the option of going through onboarding in your school dashboard.
 You can either launch your school via your school dashboard or in your school settings.

 Teachable offers several support resources designed to help school owners with every step of the course creation process.
 To learn more about available support resources, visit our Where to Get Help guide.